jjlg90/Wild-Argentina/testing.md

 ### First time visitor

 * "As a First Time Visitor, I expect the purpose of the website to be explicit"
-   * The user is received with the slider of images, with the first slide showcasing a WILD ARGENTINA banner, and the following the names and picture of the regions.
+   * The user is received by an images slider, with the first slide showcasing a WILD ARGENTINA banner, and the following the names and picture of the different regions.
    * Website's header reads WA.
-   * "About WA" section in the home page, where the mission and objectives of the organization are displayed.
+   * "About WA" section is in the home page, where the mission and objectives of the organization are displayed.

 * "As a First Time Visitor, I consider smooth navigation through content to be a key aspect"
    * A practical fixed positioned navbar that collapses into a burger button for small screens fulfill this purpose.